Skip to main content

 Step 5: Configurations

 • Inbound Agents — Set this to 24 hours so customers can get help any time of day, including nights, weekends, and holidays.
+This is one of the biggest wins of voice AI so your customers don’t have to wait for business hours to get their queries resolved.

-Recommended Default: Outbound: 9:00 AM start, 12-hour window in customer’s local timezone.
+Recommended DefaultOutbound: 9:00 AM start, 12-hour window in customer’s local timezone.
 Inbound: 24 hours, always-on coverage.
+Adjust based on your specific use case and local regulations.

 Step 6: Guardrails